|San José State University|

 For the shell that corresponds to 26 through 41 neutron spin pairs this is generally linear relationship.
 There is a slight upward curvature.

 A quadratic regression function explains 99.9 percent of the variation in the incremental binding energy.
-The slope of the relationship is the binding energy due to the interaction of the last added neutron pair with the previously added neutron.
+The slope of the relationship is the binding energy due to the interaction of the last added neutron pair with the previously added neutron pairs.
 The value is −0.6 MeV, indicating that the force between neutron pairs is a repulsion.

 The incremental binding energy of a neutron pair may also be plotted versus the number of proton pairs in the nuclide.
 For the cases considered above this is

 The sharp drops occur at 25 neutron pairs, which corresponds to the magic number of 50.
+There is an anomaly of the incremental binding energy increasing with increasing neutron pair numbers for Pp=20.

 The relationships for these cases are roughly parallel and downward sloping,.
 Again there are anomalies for the case with the highest proton pair numbers.